cintia-shinoda/english-site/docs/book-8/lesson-03.md

 I want to keep Lee N. on the hook, though, so I ask if he'd be interested in sleeping on an air mattress in our office ffor a discount rate.
 He offers $25 a night for four nights. (...)
 Then I remember that we don't have an air mattress-my wife gave it away when we bought the trailer.
 So I borrow one from my friend John.
 He doesn't ask why I need it, and I don't tell.
 (Is it ethical to rent out a mattress I borrowed from a friend?
 For $100 dollars, I am willing to table the question.)(...)

+Once you've rented out extra space in your home, everything starts to look like a dormant cash cow. (...)
+I post my daughter's red wagon, my wife's Vitamix blender, and my landlord's weed whacker (the moral code I follow on these items- which aren't technically "mine"- is "what they don't know won't hurt them".
+I think it comes from Socrates).

+I put a flier up in our neighborhoood with the headline, "Need a weed whacker?" and then a list of my tools and other items for rent.
+I also announce my available services via email, Twitter, Facebook, and a blog post.(...)

+I mention to my wife that I've put her new Vitamix blender up for rent oon a new site that calls itself a "person-to-person rental marketplace," which noot only helps people make - or save - money, but also helps the environment.
+Regardless, my wife is noot cool with that.
+I apologize, but leave the ad online.(...)

+Then I have an epiphany: I've been overlooking one of our biggest rentable assets, which is idling right under our noses: our border collie, Clementine.
+Surely there's a dog lover out there who can't afford the full-time commitment (or who's been forbidden to own one by some kind of court order).

+I put an ad online:
+Rent my dog! $3 (Berkeley) Sweet 7-year-old Border Collie available for leisure / companionship.
+Take her for a walk: a great way to strike up conversations with strangers and perhaps meet someone special.
+Throw the ball with her for an hour and you'll both be reinvigorated.

+The next day I get an email from a woman named Jude Bell. (...)
+She is a kind-sounding 60-year-old financial analyst working at UC Berkeley.
+She says she "can't get enough of dogs" and that her landlord won't leet her have one.

+It is at this moment, I realize I am a true genius: I've just discovered a way for people to pay me to walk my dog.

+Jude and I arrange to meet on campus during her lunch hour, and Jude takes Clementine to a nearby soccer field and plays fetch while I hang around, to make sure Clemmy doesn't get dognapped. (...)

+By the time I arrive home, there's a $3 credit in my PayPal account, along with a message from Jude: "I don't think I've ever had so much fun for $3!
+I thoroughly enjoyed every moment."
+(Mental note: I definitely undercharged her.)
+The woman in our shower - her name is Megan - turns out to be friendly and considerate.
+So is her boyfriend, Mason.(...)
+He's 23 and an editor at a sustainable-business website; she's 28 and is an out-of-work elementary-school teacher.
+They booked our trailer for three days through Airbnb.com, adding another $131 to my haul.(...)

+I'm planning to blow my extra income on an apology vacation with my wife, to make up for trying to rent her fancy blender.
+(I've actually still left the post online, but please don't tell ther.
+I think when she sees we can make money from it instead of just letting it idle, she'll come around.)

+P.S.
+If you're interested in renting a great blender at an incredible price, shoot me an email.
+The dog's included, too.

 |  |  |
 |:---|:---|